 Why do people sweat?

-If you notice that you're sweating way too much, say, if the weather is mild, you're not being active, and you aren't nervous or stressed, talk with your health care provider (HCP).
+If you notice that you're sweating way too much, say, if the weather is mild, you're not being active, and you aren't nervous, excited, or stressed, talk with your health care provider (HCP).
 Hyperhidrosis (the medical term for excessive sweating) is usually a harmless (and treatable) condition, but is occasionally caused by an overactive thyroid.
 So it's important to let your HCP know if you're sweating too much.

 What can I do to prevent BO?